birkett83/landgrab/README.md

 You need a userscript manager to use IITC, install the landgrab plugin in the same way.

+Scores are shown in the portal detail view.

+UI improvements are very much on my to-do list...

 ## This is flakey as heck, what's the deal?
 - I don't know javascript.
 I r clueless noob.
 - There is a bug related to caching in the standard Ingress Intel map that